-Fuel loads, wildfire intensity, and forest soil C and N losses.
+Soil and Detritus Recovery following Wildfire: Relation to fuel loads, wildfire intensity, and forest soil C and N losses.
 These relationships are being examined at the Siskiyou Long-term Ecosystem Productivity site, southwest Oregon, where the 2002 Biscuit wildfire burned pre-established plots.
 Prior to the fire, plots were manipulated to yield different vegetation composition and structure, and different amounts of woody debris.
 Pre- and post-fire measurements of surface fine woody debris (1-10 cm diameter), forest floor C and N masses, and mineral soil C and N masses allow direct comparison of fine-wood consumption and soil C and N losses on thirteen burned 2-ha plots.
 The quantification of aboveground fuel dynamics and belowground soil properties will help fire managers evaluate potential impacts on soils.

 Soil Characterization at Long-term

 Ecosystem Productivity (LTEP) Integrated Research Sites (IRSs).
 The IRSs represent a cooperative effort between the

 National Forest System, Pacific Northwest Research Station, Washington

 Department of Natural Resources, Environmental Protection Agency, and several

 universities.
 The objective is to determine the influence of vegetation and

 organic matter inputs on ecosystem structure and function of